CMS-HGCAL/TestBeam/README.md

 __**Running the Position Resolution Analyzer:**__

-I. Calculation of deviations for the aligned run 927 using the MWC reference.
+__I.
+Calculation of deviations for the aligned run 927 using the MWC reference:__

 * *`chainSequence=8`*: Index of the corresponding chain is 8.
 * *`readOnlyRuns=927`*: Only run 927.